JBarnett775/CI-CD-Pipeline-Project/README.md

     username: ${{ secrets.DOCKER_USERNAME }}
     password: ${{ secrets.DOCKER_TOKEN }}
 ```

-#### This part will log into Docker Hub, the username and token will not be written directly in the file, they will be stored as Github repository secrets to follow best practice.
+#### This section uses Docker's official build-push action, this is how Docker images are pushed and built within Github actions
+#### The "context: ." will build the docker image using the current project folder

 ```
 - name: Build and push Docker image